Your Optimal International Supplier of Automatic Backwash Filters

 The capacity of the backwash filter affects the backwashing rate if all the other factors are constant.

 · The Type of Filtration Media

-There are different types of filtration media, which affects the backwashing rate.
+There are different types of filtration media, which affect the backwashing rate.

-A carbon backwash filter or gravel backwash filter has a high filtration rate due to their size and nature.
+A carbon backwash filter or gravel backwash filter has a high filtration rate due to its size and nature.

 · Type of Fluid and Contaminants

 A fluid with a low viscosity has a high backwash rate when you compare it with one that has a high viscosity.